vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 ### 2. Competitive Programming

-Competitive Programming is a mindsport in which contestants solve programming problems / puzzles in a limited time frame.
+Competitive Programming is a mind sport in which contestants solve programming problems / puzzles in a limited time frame.
 It is similar to the contests on [LeetCode](https://leetcode.com/), with some of the biggest platforms for practicing CP (as it is commonly abbreviated) being [Codeforces](https://codeforces.com/), [CodeChef](https://www.codechef.com) and [AtCoder](https://atcoder.jp/).

-You will especially enjoy it if you are into Math / Puzzles or other mindsports like Chess.
+You will especially enjoy it if you are into Math / Puzzles or other mind sports like Chess.
 If you saw my profile, you know that I am pretty into it myself, and so I will be writing a blog post only about "How to get started with CP" soon.
 Until then, I refer you to the following videos and books if you are interested to learn more:

 - **Famous CPer Errichto on "How to Start with Competitive Programming":**